yaoshiang/slpo/README.md

 The `src/slpo` directory contains the slpo function itself, as well as some data handling utilities.

 The `test` directory contains multiple unit and ML tests.
-Run pytest.
-Goal of this repo is zero warnings and zero errors.
+Run them by running pytest.
+Code standards for this repo are no warnings and no errors in tests.

-The `src/experiments` directory contains code to repro experiments.

 The `src/third_party/dpo` directory contains a copy of https://github.com/eric-mitchell/direct-preference-optimization

+The `eval_scripts` directory contains LLM-as-a-judge scripts.

 ## SLPO